gdalsanto/flamo/docs/_sources/index.rst.txt

 The **functional** module is a collector of signal processing function and transformations that can be used as, e.g., parameters mappings.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
-   :caption: Functional:
+   :caption: Functional

    functional

 The **auxiliary** module is a collector of auxiliary function and modules that showcase and expand applications of the library.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
-   :caption: Auxiliary:
+   :caption: Auxiliary

    auxiliary/eq
    auxiliary/filterbank